• Loading stock data...

 The Swiss-based international arbitration court on Monday rejected an attempt from the English soccer club to appeal a UEFA decision booting it from the 2025–26 Europa League, ruling that John Textor failed to follow the European soccer governing body’s multi-club ownership rules.

 The saga has been going on all summer.
 Two clubs Textor held significant ownership stakes in through Eagle Football Holdings Limited—Crystal Palace in the U.K. and Olympique Lyonnais in France—each qualified for the Europa League last season.
-But under UEFA rules, teams with shared owners that have “decisive influence” can’t compete in the same continental tournament.
+But under UEFA rules, teams with shared owners who have “decisive influence” can’t compete in the same continental tournament.

 There have been several recent instances of UEFA enforcing the multi-club rules as more investors enter soccer.
 In June, Irish club Drogheda United lost its appeal of a UEFA decision removing the team from its 2025–26 Conference League due to non-compliance with multi-club ownership rules (both Drogheda United and Danish side Silkeborg IF are owned by U.S. investment firm Trivela Group).